Herbie001/cse15l-lab-reports/lab1.md

 | ls erichebert/Documents/GitHub/lecture1/messages | 8  |
 | ls Users/erichebert/Documents/GitHub             | 9  |

-## The following screenshots are for commands that dont require arguments.
+## Sharing examples of screenshots using a command without arguments

 For this example, the current working directory for this example is Users/erichebert.
 The reason I got the following output is because the command pwd prints the name of